-This report describes simulation modeling that was used to evaluate rebuilding strategies for red abalone.
+This report describes simulation modeling that was used to evaluate options for rebuilding strategies for red abalone.
 The development of these rebuilding strategies was carried out through discussions with the Project Team and Administrative Team.
 Among the diverse array of topics discussed by the Project Team, their views have influenced management strategy design in terms of the need for multiple indicators, designs that emphasize opportunities for fishing, the need for frequent decision-making (i.e., annual application of management strategy), and enabling citizen scientists to continue to engage in data collection.

-Through feedback from the Project Team and the peer review process, a variety of challenges related to data quantity and data quality were identified that constrained rebuilding strategy design in some important ways.
+Through feedback from the Project Team and the peer review process, a variety of challenges related to data quantity and data quality were identified that constrained how rebuilding strategy design was approached.
 First, fine-scale spatial stock structure of red abalone is at odds with feasible scales of data collection.
-This constraint on data quantity requires a rebuilding strategy that is designed to recognize site-specific signals about resource changes, while also attempting to guide decision-making at much larger spatial scales.
+This constraint on data quantity led to an emphasis on rebuilding strategies that are designed to recognize site-specific signals about resource changes, while also attempting to guide decision-making at much larger spatial scales.
 Second, each of several data streams that have been identified (e.g., density, length frequencies distributions, kelp abundance, sea urchin density, ocean temperature, body condition) emphasizes a unique aspect of the biological and ecological condition of red abalone, thus requiring consideration of how multiple indicators can function cohesively to support scientifically sound management decisions (OST 2018).
-Third, and perhaps most challenging, is the various ways that each data stream is limited in its information content.
-Information content is a key consideration, as even in instances where fisheries are considered to be data-rich, in actuality, these same fisheries can be information-poor in terms of data reliability for supporting decision-making (Magnusson and Hilborn 2007, Carruthers et al. 2014, Dowling et al. 2015, Harford and Babcock 2016).
+Third, and perhaps most challenging, is the various ways that each data stream is limited in its information quality.
+Information quality is a key consideration, as even in instances where fisheries are considered to be data-rich, in actuality, these same fisheries can be information-poor in terms of data reliability for supporting decision-making (Magnusson and Hilborn 2007, Carruthers et al. 2014, Dowling et al. 2015, Harford and Babcock 2016).
 For red abalone density surveys, the precision with which this quantity can be estimated has been called into question, and directly reflects its information content (OST 2014).
-For length frequency distributions, sampling precision appears adequate; however, information content reflects the uncertain reliability of life history information used in analyzing this data stream and a persistent information lag between changes to spawning condition and subsequent detection of this change (Bellquist n.d., Prince 2016, OST 2018).
-For ecological or environmental indicators, despite the intuitive nature of these indicators, implicit mechanistic linkages between red abalone biology and environmental conditions are typically difficult to verify, and more broadly, simulation testing of other fisheries has failed to demonstrate improved management performance through inclusion of such indicators in harvest control rules, except when mechanistic relationships are clearly understood (A'mar et al. 2010, Punt et al. 2014).
+For length frequency distributions, information quality reflects the uncertain reliability of life history information used in analyzing this data stream and also reflects a persistent information lag between changes to spawning condition and subsequent detection of these changes (Prince 2016, OST 2018).
+For other ecological or environmental indicators, despite the intuitive nature of these indicators, implicit mechanistic linkages between red abalone biology and environmental conditions are typically difficult to verify, and more broadly, simulation testing of other fisheries has failed to demonstrate improved management performance through inclusion of such indicators in harvest control rules, except when mechanistic relationships are clearly understood (A'mar et al. 2010, Punt et al. 2014).